samcday/phrog/README.md

 #### Alpine

-Hopefully this makes it into Alpine repos soon.
-For now:
+The package has been [requested](https://gitlab.alpinelinux.org/alpine/aports/-/issues/16430) in Alpine.

+For now, you must build it yourself:

 ```
 sudo apk add alpine-sdk
-cd dist/alpine
 abuild deps
-abuild
+abuild -K
 sudo apk add ~/packages/dist/$(uname -m)/greetd-phrog-*.apk
 ```

 #### Other

-For now, you must build from source, see the Development section below.
+You must build from source, see the Development section below.

 ### Running